bennyhuo/KotlinBlogTranslation/original/Feedback Request: Limitations on Data Classes.md

 <p></p>
 {% endraw %}

-Note that the parameter order is reversed: first b, than a.
+Note that the parameter order is reversed: first <code>b</code>, than <code>a</code>.
 Now it’s not that clear any more.
 And it may get worse:

 {% raw %}
 <p></p>